- Research Article

 To inform a community health worker intervention for recently released PWH and SUD, we conducted an initial qualitative study to assess barriers and facilitators to community reentry from the perspectives of diverse stakeholder groups: consumers, henceforth referred to as patients/clients, as well as providers of medical, legal, and reentry services.

-Qualitative semi-structured interviews were conducted with 15 individual stakeholders in XXX (city), XXX (state) to examine perspectives on reentry and care reengagement after incarceration as well as the utility of community health workers during the reentry period.
+Qualitative semi-structured interviews were conducted with 15 individual stakeholders in Dallas, Texas to examine perspectives on reentry and care reengagement after incarceration as well as the utility of community health workers during the reentry period.
 To ensure collection of a variety of viewpoints, three different categories of stakeholders were interviewed: patients/clients, medical providers, and representatives from legal entities.
 Specific job titles and roles within the medical provider and legal entities groups have been withheld to prevent participant identifiability.
-The University of XXX Institutional Review Board approved all study procedures.
+The University of Texas Southwestern Medical Center Institutional Review Board approved all study procedures.

-A purposive sample of participants was approached and recruited based on their personal experience, medical and security knowledge from these organizations: (1) XXX a XXX-based, attorney-led diversion and reentry brokerage network that collaborates with specialty courts, offers post-release legal advocacy services, and provides reentry plans and referrals to social service organizations for individuals leaving prison and jail (2) the XXX clinic, a safety net community-based clinic that provides HIV services, (3) the XXX County jail and (4) the local Sheriff’s department.
-Patients/clients comprised individuals who had a history of incarceration, some living with HIV and/or SUD, and previously-incarcerated individuals receiving reentry services at XXX [re-entry agency].
+A purposive sample of participants was approached and recruited based on their personal experience, medical and security knowledge from these organizations: (1) Unlocking DOORS® a Dallas-based, attorney-led diversion and reentry brokerage network that collaborates with specialty courts, offers post-release legal advocacy services, and provides reentry plans and referrals to social service organizations for individuals leaving prison and jail (2) the Amelia Court clinic, a safety net community-based clinic that provides HIV services, (3) the Dallas County jail and (4) the local Sheriff’s department.
+Patients/clients comprised individuals who had a history of incarceration, some living with HIV and/or SUD, and previously-incarcerated individuals receiving reentry services at Unlocking DOORS®.
 Medical providers included both HIV and non-HIV clinicians and nurse case managers working in jail- and community-based settings.
-The legal entities group was comprised of jail security staff and reentry specialists and advocates from XXX [re-entry agency].
+The legal entities group was comprised of jail security staff and reentry specialists and advocates from Unlocking DOORS®.

 Interview guides included the same domains for all participants, with the first half of the interview consisting of tailored questions about experiences with reentry services or the participant’s specific job function in the reentry arena.
 Questions about perspectives on reentry were slightly different based on the participant group; interviews with people who were formerly incarcerated included questions about firsthand experience with reentry, while the medical and legal participants discussed reentry through the lens of their jobs.
 The patient/client-directed questions addressed: experiences at the HIV clinic, barriers/facilitators to medication and appointment adherence, possible experiences with substance use, possible experiences during incarceration and challenges faced upon reentry, and experiences with HIV case management.
 The medical provider-directed questions addressed: preparing patients for release from jail and subsequent follow-up, protocol and process measures at the jail and community HIV clinic, challenges commonly faced by patients in keeping appointments and filling medications, and experiences working with patients recently released from jail/prison.
 The legal entity-directed questions addressed: explanation of jail culture, barriers to reliable discharge planning from jail, and challenges with post-release service provision and uptake.